 At the end of this module, medical students should be able to:

-Recognize the tool that would be most appropriate for a given situation
+- Revisit 3 key conceptual frameworks for communication skills and recognize the tool that would be most appropriate for a given situation

-Recommended Activity: Tamerius and Campt, “Your Angry Uncle Wants to Talk About Politics.
+- Recommended Activity: Tamerius and Campt, “Your Angry Uncle Wants to Talk About Politics.
 What Do You Do?”
 New York Times Opinion.

-Infographic: COVID-19: What you need to know: a 1-page guide
+- Patient-friendly infographic: COVID-19: What you need to know: a 1-page guide (last updated April 2020)